Understanding the Heavy Load of the Emotional Backpack to Improve Mental Health in Schools

 As education staff members, while you may not be a mental health expert, you play a pivotal role in helping students unload their emotional backpacks.
 By stepping in as an emotional Champion for a student you’re concerned about, you can create an environment that fosters emotional well-being for all, making a significant positive impact.

-Sunny Kids Shine® Ltd. provides resource packs, staff training and in-person or online 1:1 and small group tuition for children aged 3-11.
-We offer a unique and comprehensive curriculum that helps make BIG feelings child-size as children learn to become Feelings Detectives®, with parents, caregivers, and professionals as their Emotional Champions.
-Set your child up for success with a personal, social and emotional foundation to help them SHINE through school and beyond!
+Sunny Kids Shine® provides resource packs, staff training for professionals and in-person or online 1:1 and small group tuition for children aged 3-11.
+Our award-winning curriculum helps make BIG feelings child-size, as children learn to become Feelings Detectives®, with parents, caregivers, and professionals as their Emotional Champions.
+Set your children up for success, with a personal, social and emotional foundation to help them SHINE through school and beyond!

 Stay connected with news and updates!